 Once you have purchased your crypto you should consider moving it off the exchange.
 To do this you will need a wallet, the best ones are hardware wallets.

 Hardware wallets are a way of safely storing and securing your cryptocurrency in what is known as cold storage.
-This is a top notch method for storing them.
-In fact reputable crypto companies that are serious about security use cold storage methods for storing their crypto too.
+This is a top-notch method for storing them.
+In fact, reputable crypto companies that are serious about security use cold storage methods for storing their crypto too.

 Why Opt for Better Security

-The reason for this added security is because there are a lot of hackers.
+The reason for this added security is that there are a lot of hackers.
 These hackers have breached platforms that provide cryptocurrency for purchase and they have done so on multiple occasions.
 You can have a look at this list of hacks on crypto exchanges here to understand the extent of the problem.

 If the platform you use to buy and store your crypto gets hacked you could lose your crypto for good.
 Some platforms have compensated their clients after a hack occurred, while others have declared bankruptcy.
 The reality is that it is not worth feeling uneasy or having that added concern at the back of your mind.